cobuildlab/project-qa-docs/README.md

 Reference: [https://slack.github.com/](https://slack.github.com/)

+### 8. Project Scope and Initial/OnGoing Documentation

-### 8. The full scope of the project must be shared with the Development Team to create an Execution Plan with milestones and deliverables.
+The full scope of the project must be shared with the Development Team to create an Execution Plan with milestones and plan deliverables.

+**VALUES:**
+- Lean Documentation
+- Deep Documentation on Demand
+- If we are gonna have documentation, it needs to be well organized, using the agreed tools and easy to index
+- Flexible Dates / Fixed Milestones

+** TO START THE PROJECT, WE NEED a MINIMAL VERSION TO SATISFY:**

+* User Roles or Permissions
+* Navigation Diagram
+* Modules Diagram
+* User Stories
+* Initial Datamodel
+* Business Rules
+* UI and Screens
+* INTRO VIDEO

 The Project Management team: Project Manager and Product Manager or QA, must ensure that the full scope of the project is shared with the whole team for be revised, and a Planning meeting must be set to define dated Milestones for the project.

 ### 9. Communicate Milestones in GitHub Project Kanban and Milestones Document